apachecn/geeksforgeeks-dsal-zh/new/linked-list-set-1-introduction.md

     +---+-----+     +----+----+     +----+----+

 # represents any random value.
-Data is random because we haven’t assigned anything yet */
+Data is random because we haven't assigned anything yet */

     head->data = 1; // assign data in first node